After Mediation

 Think about what you want to leave prior to you begin.
 Mediation is more likely to succeed if you can spend the sessions focusing on things you really disagree on.

-You’ll need to fill out a monetary disclosure form when you go to mediation if you’re attempting to reach a contract about money or property.
+You’ll need to fill out a financial disclosure form when you go to mediation if you’re attempting to reach a agreement about money or property.
 You’ll have to include all your financial information:

 Start gathering bills and bank declarations together to take to the first mediation conference.
 Some mediators will send you a kind like this to fill out before your very first visit.